brucewlee/prompt-learning-readability/readme.md

 ## Overview

-This repository hosts research code from our research paper "Prompt-based Learning for Text Readability Assessment" at (EACL 2023)[https://aclanthology.org/2023.findings-eacl.135/].
+This repository hosts research code from our research paper "Prompt-based Learning for Text Readability Assessment" at [EACL 2023](https://aclanthology.org/2023.findings-eacl.135/).
 You can train and evaluate models using the code here.
 The included scripts are self-explanatory with comments for easy reading!

 ## Installation